ishikota/Cappuchino/README.md

 your app dependencies and Espresso dependencies which Cappuchino uses internally.

 Some dependency issues and their solutions are raised [here](https://github.com/ishikota/Cappuchino/issues?utf8=%E2%9C%93&q=is%3Aclosed+label%3Adependency+).

+Sample
+===
+If you want to see working implementation of Cappuchino, please see below links.

+- [sample app](http://github.com/ishikota/Cappuchino/tree/master/app/src/androidTest/java/com/example/cappuchino) - bundled with this project.
+- [Drive](http://github.com/ishikota/Drive) - simple Dribbble client for showcasing how to use Cappuchino.

 License
 -------